startuppartnerabhishek/pynvme/README.pensando.txt

 For a design overview, see: https://docs.google.com/document/d/1WN6auMxVJ3kNI2fwQqmHaMY_bzhQwfvo_aAOjTYadvE/edit?usp=sharing

-The python layers use a .so file (nvme.so or nvme_sim.so, depending on PCIE/SIM modes respectively) to load a library with the correct communication to the NVME-SPDK driver or NVME-SDK, as needed.
+The python layers use a .so file (nvme.so or nvme_sim.so), loaded as a python module.
+The .so library implements the cython interface to correctly communicate with a Pensando NVME Agent, or a PCIE device, depending on the test mode (PCIE/SIM).

 nvme.so = driver/common + driver/cython + driver/spdk-extensions + statically linked SPDK
 nvme_sim.so = driver/common + driver/cython + driver/sim + statically linked NVME-SDK (Pensando)